-Staff provide behavioral and psychiatric evaluation and treatment, medical services, social and coping skills training, and vocational programming.
-These services are provided by highly skilled staff.
+Staff provide behavioral and psychiatric evaluation and treatment, medical services, and vocational programming.

 An individualized treatment plan is developed for each client.
 The goal is to help the client develop skills to live in their community with as much independence as possible.